-Because of the generalness of the term “chili sauce”, when its called for you have to give consideration to the context in the recipe and your heat tolerance.
+Because of the generalness of the term “chili sauce”, when it’s called for you have to give consideration to the context of the recipe and your heat tolerance.

 - If a recipe calls for half a cup of chili sauce and proportionately that seems like a lot, then something less spicy and more tomato-based may be in order.
 A lot of meatloaves and sweet BBQ recipes call for this.

 - If the recipe calls for simply a teaspoon or tablespoon (and proportionately in the recipe, it’s a small amount), then something more chili-concentrated and spicy is a better bet.